vanmap/solutions-webappbuilder-widgets/CoordinateConversion/ReadMe.md

 * Parses WGS1984 input coordinates and outputs multiple formats of the input coordinate.
 Output coordinate formats can include:

-    * DD, DDM, DMS, GARS, MGRS, USNG and UTM
+    * DD, DDM, DMS, MGRS, USNG and UTM

 ## Sections